aws-samples/aws-lambda-layer-kubectl/README.md

 ## Customize your layer

-The [kubectlLayer](https://github.com/aws/aws-cdk/blob/6e2a3e0f855221df98f78f6465586d5524f5c7d5/packages/%40aws-cdk/lambda-layer-kubectl/lib/kubectl-layer.ts#L10-L20) from AWS CDK upstream does not allow you to pass customized Dockerfile(see the [build-in Dockerfile](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk/lambda-layer-kubectl/layer/Dockerfile)).
+The [kubectlLayer](https://github.com/aws/aws-cdk/blob/6e2a3e0f855221df98f78f6465586d5524f5c7d5/packages/%40aws-cdk/lambda-layer-kubectl/lib/kubectl-layer.ts#L10-L20) from AWS CDK upstream does not allow you to pass custom Dockerfile(see the [build-in Dockerfile](https://github.com/aws/aws-cdk/blob/master/packages/%40aws-cdk/lambda-layer-kubectl/layer/Dockerfile)).
 To customize the layer, we simply create our own `KubectlLayer` construct class in our CDK application with our custom `Dockerfile`.

 ```sh
 cd src/custom-layer